johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - The dashboard now displays sample data when no CSV file is uploaded.

 - **Refresh:** Click the "Refresh" button in the `DashboardHeader` to clear current data and start over (e.g., to upload a new file).

-- **Export:** Click the "Export" button in the `DashboardHeader` to download the currently processed and aggregated dashboard metrics as a CSV file.
+- **Export:** Click the "Export" button to download the currently processed and aggregated dashboard metrics as a CSV file.
-- **Print:** Click the "Print" button in the `DashboardHeader` to print the dashboard report.
+- **Print:** Click the "Print" button to print the dashboard report.
-- **Download PDF:** Click the "Download PDF" button in the `DashboardHeader` to download the dashboard report as a PDF file.
+- **Download PDF:** Click the "Download PDF" button to download the dashboard report as a PDF file.
-- **Docs:** Links to external documentation for the Amazon Seller Tools, located in the `DashboardHeader`.
+- **Docs:** Links to external documentation for the Amazon Seller Tools.
-- **Error Handling:** If issues occur during file upload, parsing, or mapping, an error message will be displayed in the `DashboardHeader` or `OverviewTab`.
+- **Error Handling:** If issues occur during file upload, parsing, or mapping, an error message will be displayed.
 You'll often have an option to "Try uploading again."

 ## 4. Data Structure (`DashboardMetrics` Interface)